 CENOS stands for Connecting Engineering Open Source, which highlights the way how CENOS creates and calculates simulations.
 By combining 3 powerful open-source tools - Salome, GetDP and ParaView - CENOS delivers the best tool for Induction Heating simulations.

 The workflow of CENOS simulation is based on these three open-source tools.
-It consists of 3 parts - Geometry, Physics and Results - representing the steps you need to take to create an Induction Heating simulation.
+It consists of 4 parts - Geometry, Physics, Meshing and Results - that represent the steps involved in creating an Induction Heating simulation.

 There are 3 ways on how to create and prepare geometry for simulation in CENOS - Templates, From CAD and Advanced geometry editor.
 These approaches have different geometrical applications and can be used to prepare any geometry.

 Fast heating estimations and only a couple of minutes to create

 Template allows you to choose from different workpiece and inductor templates to quickly set up a 2D axial-symmetric simulation.

 As the mesh is being created automatically, you only need to define the key geometrical and physical parameters to set up a simulation.